ApprenticeAI/frapy/docs/contributing.rst

 case to check that it works as expected, so please include tests for your patches if you want them to get accepted sooner.

-Scrapy uses unit-tests, which are located in the `tests/`_ directory.
+Frapy uses unit-tests, which are located in the `tests/`_ directory.
 Their module name typically resembles the full path of the module they're testing.
 For example, the item loaders code is in::